MHimken/WinRE-Customization/README.md

 * Added new switch OnlyCreateWinREDrive which allows for the creation of a non-existing WinRE drive.
 However, right now you still need to have the WinRE.wim in place.
 The default location is %systemroot%\System32\Recovery\ - unhide system files in explorer.
 * Resize-Recoverypartition now checks for GPT.
 MBR with legacy BIOS is **not supported**
-* This is the last time minor changes will be added here, unless they're major changes.
+* This is the last time minor changes will be added here to the README, unless they're major changes.
 Check <https://github.com/MHimken/WinRE-Customization/blob/main/changelog.md> for more changes.

 17.07.2023: